 Fly Japan Airlines First or Business Class to Asia

-Japan Airlines has one of the best premium cabin experiences in the world and using Alaska miles is one of the cheapest ways to do it.
+Japan Airlines has one of the best premium cabin experiences in the world.
+For years, using Alaska miles is one of the cheapest ways to do it.

 You can find Japan Airlines flights out of Boston (BOS), Chicago (ORD), Dallas (DFW), Los Angeles (LAX), New York City (JFK), San Diego (SAN), San Francisco (SFO), Seattle (SEA), and Vancouver (YVR), or connect to one of these gateways on an Alaska Airlines flight.
 Even in business class, you'll enjoy a comfortable ride across the Pacific.